danieldominguete/XploreDS/README.md

 # XploreDS

-Repository of examples of Data Science tecniques.
+Repository of examples of Data Science cookbooks and library.

+## Repository Organization

+- data: folder of data files
+- src: source codes with examples
+- lib: library of encapsulted methods
+- docs: most relevant technical documents
+- guides: "how to" documentation of main tools
+- output: folder for outputs produced by scripts
+- static: static files of project
+- tests: test scripts

 ## Setup Environment

 1 - Install virtual environment package